kervi/doc/source/actions.rst

     my_action.link_to_dashboard("app", "gate", action_parameters=["x"])

-If an interupt function is set for the action it will be called when the button is released.
+If an interrupt function is set for the action it will be called when the button is released.

 .. code:: python